SBMLtoODEjax: Efficient Simulation and Optimization of Biological Network Models in JAX: Why use SBMLtoODEjax ?

-\textbf{\emph{Simplicity and extensibility}} SBMLtoODEjax retains the simplicity of the SBMLtoODEPy library to facilitate incorporation and refactoring of the ODE models into one's own python projects.
-As shown in \autoref{fig:fig1}, with only a few lines of python code one can load and simulate existing SBML files.
+\paragraph*{Simplicity and extensibility} \textsc{SBMLtoODEjax} retains the simplicity of the SBMLtoODEpy library to facilitate incorporation of the ODE models into one's own Python projects.
+As shown in Figure \ref{sbml_fig1}, with only a few lines of Python code, one can load and simulate existing SBML files.
+Moreover, one can easily refactor the models to its need.

-\textbf{\emph{JAX-friendly}} The generated python models are tailored to take advantage of JAX main features.
+\paragraph*{JAX-friendly} The generated Python models are tailored to take advantage of JAX main features.
 Model rollouts use \texttt{jit} transformation and \texttt{scan} primitive to reduce compilation and execution time of the recursive ODE integration steps, which is particularly useful when running large numbers of steps (long reaction times).
-Models also inherit from the Equinox module abstraction {[}31{]} and are registered as PyTree containers, which facilitates the application of JAX core transformations to any SBMLtoODEjax object.
+Models also inherit from the Equinox module abstraction \cite{kidger2021equinox} and are registered as PyTree containers, which facilitates the application of JAX core transformations to any \textsc{SBMLtoODEjax} object.

-\textbf{\emph{Efficiency simulation and optimization}} The application of JAX core transformations, such as just-in-time compilation (\texttt{jit}), automatic vectorization (\texttt{vmap}) and automatic differentiation (\texttt{grad}), to the generated models make it very easy (and seamless) to efficiently run simulations in parallel.
-For instance, as shown in \autoref{fig:fig2}, with only a few lines of python code one can vectorize calls to model rollout and perform batched computations efficiently, which is particularly useful when considering large batch sizes.
+\paragraph*{Efficiency simulation and optimization} The application of JAX core transformations, such as just-in-time compilation (\texttt{jit}), automatic vectorization (\texttt{vmap}) and automatic differentiation (\texttt{grad}), to the generated models make it very easy (and seamless) to efficiently run simulations in parallel.
+For instance, as shown in Figure \ref{sbml_fig2}, with only a few lines of Python code one can vectorize calls to model rollout and perform batched computations, which is especially efficient for large batch sizes.

-As shown in \autoref{fig:fig3}, SBMLtoODEjax models can also be integrated within Optax pipelines, a gradient processing and optimization library for JAX {[}32{]}, allowing to optimize model parameters and/or external interventions with stochastic gradient descent.
+As shown in Figure \ref{sbml_fig3}, \textsc{SBMLtoODEjax} models can also be integrated within Optax pipelines, a gradient processing and optimization library for JAX \cite{deepmind2020jax}, allowing to optimize model parameters and/or external interventions with stochastic gradient descent.

 Altogether, the parallel execution capabilities and the differentiability of the generated models opens interesting possibilities to design and optimize intervention strategies.